 Possible Pitfalls of Eating Every Three Hours

 Regular meals eaten every three hours that are portion-controlled and consist of a balance of lean protein, vegetables, whole grains, unsaturated fat and fruit can support a weight-loss plan.
 If you've got the time to prepare specific meals and a schedule that permits regularly eating every three hours, you may find this eating pattern helps you achieve your goals.
 However, failing to monitor portion sizes and the nutrient contents of the meals makes it easy to take in far too many calories when you eat every three hours.
-France Bellisle, a professor of eating behavior in Paris, wrote in the Scandinavian Journal of Nutrition in 2004 that obese people tend to eat more fat and calories when they eat frequently, for example.
+France Bellisle, a professor of eating behavior in Paris, wrote in the Scandinavian Journal of Nutrition in 2004 that people with obesity tend to eat more fat and calories when they eat frequently, for example.

 A plan that has you eat every three hours may also override your natural hunger cues.
 Instead of learning to sense when you really need a meal, you reach for food simply because the clock says it's time.
 Sticking to a strict eating schedule isn't guaranteed to deliver dieting benefits either.
 A 2011 study published in Obesity found that frequent eating while on a reduced-calorie diet did not influence feelings of hunger, deter cravings or impart greater sensations of fullness.